hchiam/learning-trustedTypes/README.md

 </head>
 ```

-Now all DOM XSS violations are blocked, and vulnerable inputs require `TrustedHTML` for the browser to know to trust them!
-See the policy objects below for how to provide `TrustedHTML`.
+Now all DOM XSS violations are blocked in JavaScript, and vulnerable inputs require `TrustedHTML` for the browser to know to trust them!
+See the policy objects in PART 2 for how to provide `TrustedHTML`.

-### Detect browser support for `trustedTypes` in JavaScript
+### Detect browser support for `trustedTypes` in JS

 ```js
 const supported = window.trustedTypes;
 ```

-### Now trigger a violation to see if it gets blocked
+### Now trigger a violation in JS to see if it gets blocked

 ```js
 try {